In this article, you will learn:

 Click on Edit button in the top right of the page, to open the following modal:

 These triggers allow you to create rules for updating states.
+You can also Cut, Copy and Paste Machine Type triggers.

 Here's an example: